connecteev/laravel-email-campaigns-spatie/docs/installation-setup.md

 Most e-mail providers have a limit on how many mails you can send within a given amount of time.
 To throttle mails, this package uses Redis.
 Make sure that is available on your system.
 You must specify a valid redis connection name in the `throttling.redis_connection_name` key.

-By default we set this value to the default Laravel connection name which is named `default`.
+By default, we set this value to the default Laravel connection name, which is named `default`.

 ## Prepare the queues

 Many tasks performed by this package are queued.
 Make sure you don't use `sync` but [a real queue driver](https://laravel.com/docs/master/queues#driver-prerequisites).

-In the `perform_on_queue` key of the `email-campaigns` config file you can specify which jobs should be performed on which queues.
-The `register_click_job`, `register_open_job` and `send_mail_job` jobs could receive a great many number of jobs.
-When using only one queue you potential could have a long wait time for the other jobs.
-That's why we recommend using a separate queue for the `register_click_job`, `register_open_job` and `send_mail_job` jobs.
+In the `perform_on_queue` key of the `email-campaigns` config file, you can specify which jobs should be performed on which queues.
+The `register_click_job`, `register_open_job`, and `send_mail_job` jobs could receive a great many number of jobs.
+When using only one queue, you potential could have a long wait time for the other jobs.
+That's why we recommend using a separate queue for the `register_click_job`, `register_open_job`, and `send_mail_job` jobs.